Isaac25silva/Ball_detect-DNN/readme.md

 ## Deep Neural Network

-To classify the images ball and not ball, a simple Deep Neural Network work.
+To classify the images of ball and no ball, you can use a simple Deep Neural Network.
-The Deep Neural Network architecture with only 2 convolution layer and 2 fully-connect classify images of ball and not ball with high accuracy (highest than 99%).
+The Deep Neural Network architecture with only 2 convolution layer and 2 fully-connect classify images of ball and no ball with high accuracy (highest than 99%).

 Type            | Kernel  | Stride |  Pad  | Filters |